adorsys/xs2a-connector-examples/README.md

 XS2A Connector for the ledgers project

-You can run XS2A Connector in two modes.
-These are `Embedded` and `Remote` modes.
-Both modes used `PostgreSQL` database as a storage
+You can run XS2A Connector in two modes: `Embedded` and `Remote`.
+Both modes use `PostgreSQL` database as a storage

-This is, you will have to follow these steps to have this connector up and running:
+The following steps will get this connector up and running:

 ### Embedded mode
-- Connector contains all XS2A stuff inside
+- Connector contains all XS2A modules inside
-- Ledgers and ledgers run separately
+- Ledgers and database run separately
 ```
 > git clone https://github.com/adorsys/ledgers.git
 > cd ledgers